Tara Carpenter, NC.

-Meat stock goes back centuries as food with medicinal properties.
-Whether it’s made with chicken, lamb, beef, or fish – It’s all good stuff.
-It’s the first thing that we think to eat when we get sick.
-It’s nourishing, anti-inflammatory, and healing for the digestive system and keeps our bellies happy ?
+Meat stock goes back centuries as a traditional food with medicinal properties.
+Whether made with chicken, lamb, beef, turkey, or fish – all good stuff and the first thing most of us think to eat when sick.

 Difference between ‘meat stock’ and ‘bone stock’

-One question that I often get is “what’s the difference between meat stock and bone stock“?
-The short answer is that meat stock is made with meat-on-the-bone and cooked a short amount of time.
-Bone stock is made with just the bones and cooked for a long time.
-Both are delicious and easy to make.
+One question I often get is “what’s the difference between meat stock and bone stock“?
+The short answer is meat stock is made with meat-on-bone and cooked a short amount of time.
+Bone stock is made with bones and cooked a long time; both are delicious and easy to make.

 How we like it…

-I make meat stock every week and use it in some way every day.
+I make meat stock every week to use in some way every day.
 When people come over to eat they’re surprised to see a steaming mug of meat stock at their place setting!
 But it’s normal for us to drink stock in this way, even at breakfast.

 My husband slurps his down with a couple of eggs swirled in at the very end.
 I like mine in a cup with a pinch of salt and my youngest likes his pureed with vegetables and meat.
 My oldest, now a teenager, likes his with konjacu noodles and a crushed clove of garlic.